 How to reheat: Thaw frozen leftovers in the refrigerator overnight.
 Reheat the pork chops and gravy in a skillet over low heat, stirring occasionally until heated through.
 Alternatively, you can reheat them in the microwave in short intervals, stirring in between.

-The safe temperature for pork is an internal temperature of 140°F. You can use a meat thermometer inserted in the thickest part of the pork chop to check for doneness.
+The safe temperature for pork is an internal temperature of 145°F. You can use a meat thermometer inserted in the thickest part of the pork chop to check for doneness.
 If you’re using bone-in pork chops, make sure to check near the bone.
 You can also cut open a pork chop to check.
 Look for fully cooked meat that is no longer shiny and juices that are clear (not red or yellow).

 If you loved this recipe, give it a star ⭐️⭐️⭐️⭐️⭐️ rating!
 Also, snap a picture of your finished dish and share it with me on Instagram using the hashtag #butterandbaggage and tagging me @butterandbaggage.

-Crock Pot Pork Chops in Mushroom Soup
+Crock Pot Bone-In Pork Chops in Mushroom Soup

 Ingredients